 Here are two links to the work of Doly Garcia in The Oil Drum.
 A New World Model Including Energy and Climate Change Data and New World Model - EROEI issues.

-The rest of this section contains my writings (some with members of the Renewables Infrastructure Group of Hove Civic Society and Transition Brighton and Hove) on eco energy issues, peak fuel and other resources, and on climate catastrophe.
+The rest contains my writings on eco energy issues, peak fuel and other resources, and on climate catastrophe.
+Some are with members of the Renewables Infrastructure Group of Hove Civic Society and Transition Brighton and Hove.

-1. FTR, Forestation, Two child families, Renewable energy - three solutions to climate catastrophe is a call for decisive action on climate catastrophe.
+1. FTR, Forestation, Two child families, Renewable energy - three solutions to climate catastrophe.
+We must act decisively on climate catastrophe.

 2. CHP/DH Shoreham Power Station is the initiating document on combined heat and power and district heating from Shoreham power station.

 3. Manifesto for a New World Order.
-Ed Miliband said in a meeting at a Labour Party Conference, that Martin Luther King could not have started his famous speech with 'I have a nightmare', and that we need to talk about 'climate prosperity'.
+Ed Miliband said at a meeting at a Labour Party Conference that Martin Luther King could not have started his famous speech with 'I have a nightmare', and we need to talk about 'climate prosperity'.
 I have taken this up as a challenge!

 4. The Energy and Climate Emergencies is the first edition of a work on problems and solutions to peak oil and climate catastrophe.